Ezku/equanimous-tribble/notes/themes/why engage in a daily.md

 - Daily 03 (?): needs of QA versus need to ship
 - Joku toinen daily myös: inbox splitting, knowledge sharing

+## Empirically...

+### 04

+Things that stand out in discussion -- WHAT KINDS OF THINGS GET ANSWERED AND RESOLVED:
+- Can I observe the outcome of what was done?
+- How important is this thing in contrast to other things?
+- Who would be able to work on this thing?
+- Who is working on it right now / who is the next to work on the thing?

+### 05

+- "There's work to be done I can't handle"
+- Who's the best to do this?
+(Gets debated even!)
+- Time criticality: When does this need to get done?
+- Requests for help, handovers
+- Explanations of inquiries undertaken (rnd, debugging?)
+- Impededness, hinderances to work